masabahmad/CRONO/connected_components/README.md

 Input Threads must be in powers of 2.

-The executable also output the time in seconds that the program took to run.
+The executable outputs the time in seconds that the program took to run.